Abishek-Srinvasan/Love-Score-Detector/README.md

 5. Enemity
 6. Sister/Brother

-Though this game is played for fun, some people used to believe the result of this game.
+Though this game is played for fun, some people used to believe in its results.

-This application is to share the relationship of the two people (names) provided.
+This application is for sharing the relationship between a group (two or more people).